Is Business Loan Interest Tax Deductible?

-The interest you pay on a business loan is tax deductible.
-However, in order to qualify for the deduction you need to meet some specific criteria defined by the IRS.
-Furthermore, the type of loan you have will impact how much of your interest is tax deductible.
+Yes, the interest you pay on a business loan is tax deductible.
+In order to qualify for the deduction, you need to meet specific criteria defined by the IRS.
+This criteria includes a true lender-debtor relationship (i.e. not family and friends), legal liability for the debt, and an intention from both parties for the debt to be repaid.
+Additionally, the type of loan you have will impact how much of your interest is tax deductible.

 If you’re a small business owner who’s taken out a loan to grow your business, you might be worried about paying off your business loan—especially with the interest on top.
 We have some good news for you: The interest on your business loan is tax deductible as a business expense.